benpaymaster/pharmafind/README.md

 - Use OpenZeppelin libraries for standard security.
 - Regularly audit contracts for reentrancy, overflow, and access control issues.
 - Monitor and log all critical events for transparency.

-## How to Use

-1. Clone the repository and install dependencies.
-2. Start the backend API and frontend app.
-3. Explore the live map, search for medication, and view expiry alerts.

-## Startup Workflow

-1. **Build New Features:** Smart contracts, backend APIs, and frontend components
-2. **Test Features:** Unit and integration tests for all layers
-3. **Push Changes:** Commit and push updates to GitHub
-4. **Update README:** Document new features and architecture decisions

-## Why PharmaFind?

-PharmaFind is a showcase of senior-level Solidity, distributed systems, and AI integration skills—delivering a production-grade Dapp for real-world impact.

 ---